baconeta/159261-assignment2/README.md

 When the project has loaded, you will find the Run Game configuration in the menu bar

-- [ ] Replace this with an image showing the current project

 !["Run Game" run configuration](docs/images/run-game-config.png)

 ### Run from Commandline